 Furnace motors are meant to run for long periods of time.
 It is actually more stressful on the motor to have to keep turning on and off than to just run continuously at a lower speed.

 Electronically commutated motors (ECM) have been around for a while now.
-They have several benefits compared to the standard motors that come in lower end units.
+They have several benefits compared to the standard motors that come in lower-end units.

 - Efficiency – EC motors have an infinite speed range, as opposed to just an “on and off” mode.
 By running continuously at various speeds, the efficiency at which your furnace heats your home is greatly increased.

-- Dehumidification – When you run your air conditioner in the summer, it also works as a big dehumidifier.
+- Dehumidification – When you run your air conditioner in the summer, it also works like a big dehumidifier.
 By having an EC fan, you have the option to increase this humidity removal process.

-A: A few signs your furnace needs to be replaced include:
+A few signs your furnace needs to be replaced include: